 Inquiry-based learning is important because it helps to foster essential skills, such as critical thinking, creativity, and problem-solving.
 Studies also show that inquiry-based learning also improve children’s retention of information and help to connect the classroom to the outside world.
 Read on to learn more about the 7 principles of inquiry-based learning below.

 7 principles for inquiry-based learning

-Children intrinsically want to learn, develop an understanding of the world around them and actively shape their education and development.
+Children intrinsically want to learn, develop an understanding of the world around them, and actively shape their own education and development.
 They do this by asking questions and leading their own investigations.

 From the moment they are born, children accumulate experience and knowledge.
 The more they experience, the more their understanding of a concept can develop.
 To support a child’s development, their prior knowledge needs to be identified and built upon.

 4. Inquiry-based learning fosters children’s individual interests.

 Each child makes sense of the world in an individual way and is intrinsically motivated and excited by various things.
 Children’s attention is naturally drawn to things that interest them most.
 Inquiry-based practices focus on individual interests to foster each individual child’s progress.